threefoldtech/js-sdk/docs/architecture/decisions/0008-add-kwargs-to-3bot-start.md

 ## Decision

-Pass kwargs to start method so it will be passed when adding a package until starting the package.
+Add kwargs passed to the package instance that will be saved locally, and can be retrieved everytime the threebot server restarts and starts the package.

 ## Consequences

-start can take kwargs and other packages will not be affected therefore its backward compatible
+Any package that is added with kwargs will save them and hence with every restart of the package, they are reloaded and used in the install of the package.